 Boy-man takes control, wants the power, has it.
 The room is stifling for the rest of the adults as this goes on and on.
 Something in Japanese plays loudly in the room that is normally so quiet nobody notices anything

 except breath.
 “What this room needs is a girly-gal,” mumbles the Grandpa, half-asleep.
-Once, as he sat in the worn reclining seat in what was once called a den (there was a gas fireplace), he’d have the control – the mechanism
+Once, as he sat in the worn reclining seat in what he used to call the den (there was a gas fireplace), he’d have the control – the mechanism

 onto his bare leg.
 The chair no longer reclines.
 Boy-man laughs at a scene in Japanese.
 Japanese laughter is quite unique, thinks Grandmother, who sits on the most unworn portion of the long sofa, directly across from the gas fireplace

 presumably.
 At least in most generic cases.
 The train snakes through the once overpopulated desert terrain.
-They’re playing croquet with lesbian undertones before they head to a diner that looks a
+Now they’re playing croquet with lesbian undertones before they head to a diner that looks a

 lot like the one from Paradise.
 The mind wants to know what the writer is feeling, and she tells the mind that she used to have long yellow legal pads that she stole from her office job.
 I’ve made myself breakfast but I don’t feel like

 eating it.
 Is it the barebecue flavor?
-I never lked barbecue.
+I never liked barbecue.
 Especially sweet barbecue.
 And it’s messy.
-“You’re going to have a visitor,” says the mind, after reminiscing for the first time from when she was an individual. as not part of the hive mind.
+“You’re going to have a visitor,” says the mind, after reminiscing for the first time about when she was an individual and not part of the hive mind.

 Then there’s my breakfast.
-I am getting an upset My stomach from the sickly sweet smell of the barbecue.
-And me from the south, too.
+I am getting an upset stomach from the sickly sweet smell of the barbecue.
+And me from the South, too.
 The show is over.
 She’s going to get a visitor.
-It’s become quite the suspenseful motivation to keep watching the show,
+It’s become quite the suspenseful motivation so I keep watching it each week,

-among all the other wonderful things I could tell you about it, that makes it an incredibly fresh show.
+among all the other wonderful things I could tell you about it, all of which make it an incredibly fresh show.
 This, of course, is an opinion, and I begin to wonder what being an actual television critic might be like.
-My stomach sours thinking about the show.
+My stomach sours thinking about that.

-Because they eat each other.
+Because they eat each other?
 They eat people.
 This has become a pretty significant plot point.
-They don’t kill the people they eat.
-The will starve in a determinedly rather short period of time (not climate change).
-But they sustain, among utilizing other ways,
+Oh, they don’t kill the people they eat.
+And they will starve in a determinedly short period of time (not via climate change).
+But they sustain for now, among utilizing other

 Am I trying to tell: a) a story? b) feelings? c) what might have happened within these stories (these dreams) that might have led to a series of breakdowns? to a breakdown? d) to get it all out? or (the easy out), e) all of the above?